DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-UK-trainees.md

 The [Youth Mobility Scheme](https://www.gov.uk/youth-mobility) allows [young people from certain countries](https://www.gov.uk/youth-mobility/eligibility) to come to the UK to study or work without a sponsor.
 This includes training as a teacher through either a salaried or fee-paying initial teacher training course.

 A Youth Mobility Scheme visa lasts up to 2 years.
 You may be able to switch from a Youth Mobility Scheme visa to another visa route (for example, the skilled worker visa) without having to leave the UK.
-You’ll need to meet the requirements for the other visa route.
+You’ll need to meet the requirements for the new visa route.

 ### Other visas
 Depending on your personal circumstances, you may be able to work or study in the UK on alternative visas – for example: